gouravkhunger/jekyll-auto-authors/README.md

 ## The Author

-I am a 16 years old self-taught software developer from India!
+I am a self-taught software developer from India!
 I am a passionate app developer working on a lot of different kind of projects.
 If you like this plugin, let me know by supporting me!

 The easiest no-brainer way would be to :star2: this plugin by pressing the button on the top right of this page, and [follow me](https://github.com/gouravkhunger) on GitHub.
-Or consider [buying me a Ko-fi](https://ko-fi.com/gouravkhunger)!
+Or consider [buying me a coffee](https://paypal.me/gouravkhunger)!

 I write frequent programming related content on [Genics Blog](https://genicsblog.com/author/gouravkhunger/).
 You can contact me through [our Discord server](https://discord.genicsblog.com).